For just about every industry, the use of a mobile device while on the job is commonplace. In fact, not using a device for work would almost seem odd.

 After a contract has been terminated or when an employee leaves the company, it may be necessary to remove the company’s private information from the employee’s device, which could prove to be difficult.
 A plan should be in place to prevent the potential misuse of information.

-Weighing the Pros and Cons of BYOD?
+Weighing the BYOD Pros and Cons?
 Have a Bring Your Own Device Game Plan

 In order to limit the potential risks that could come from the implementing of a BYOD program, a policy should be put in place beforehand, explaining the expected and acceptable use of personal devices in the workplace (in place of company provided ones).